ENGLEWOOD, Colo. --On the heels of an AFC championship season, the Broncos are making sure the men in charge stay that way for the near future.

 During the team's bye week, Fox felt light-headed on a golf course.
 Hours later he was set to undergo aortic heart valve replacement surgery.

-“The word ‘worry’ comes to mind.
-Definitely was worried, started praying for him,” team captain
+"The word 'worry' comes to mind.
+Definitely was worried, started praying for him," team captain David Bruton said.
+"That's our leader, our go-to man, the head guy."

 But once the team got word that Fox's surgery was successful and he would be back to health later in the season, the club named Defensive Coordinator Jack Del Rio its interim head coach and kept its focus on football.